Welcome to Betelgeuse Year 5

-The adults who work in our class are Miss Ogden, Miss Bills and Miss Hardman.
+The adults who work in our class are Mr Hames & Miss Klass

 We are especially interested in the foundation subjects in which we are currently learning about Electricity in Science, North America in Geography, The Rise of Hitler in History and Victorian Art and Architecture in Art.
 To assist our work and widen our perspective of the world, we also take pleasure in completing additional research outside of school, which we celebrate as a class.